 Arnold Palmer design set in the hills above Lake Bellaire with significant elevation change and resort stay-and-play packages.

-At 6,764 yards with a slope of 137, The Legend is a mid-range test that rewards solid course management more than exceptional length.
-The fairways are generous enough to accommodate the resort golfer who is playing on vacation, but the green complexes introduce enough nuance to keep the single-digit handicapper engaged.
-Palmer's greens here tend to be receptive but sloped, and three-putting is a realistic outcome for golfers who leave approach shots above the hole.
+At 6,764 yards with a slope of 137, the Legend is a mid-range test that rewards solid course management more than exceptional length.
+Fairways are generous enough for the resort golfer on vacation, but the green complexes carry enough nuance to keep a single-digit handicapper engaged.
+Palmer's greens here are receptive but sloped, and three-putts are a real outcome if you leave approaches above the hole.

-The setting is worth noting independently of the golf.
-Lake Bellaire is visible from several holes, and the autumn colour in October, when the hardwoods surrounding the course turn, makes a late-season round here visually memorable even if the temperatures require an extra layer.
-The season at Shanty Creek runs from May through October, and the shoulder months offer reduced rates and quieter tee sheets.
-For golfers building a value-oriented northern Michigan trip, Shanty Creek delivers resort amenities and a legitimate Palmer design at a price point that leaves room in the budget for premium courses elsewhere in the itinerary.
+Lake Bellaire is visible from several holes, and the autumn colour in October, when the surrounding hardwoods turn, makes a late-season round here visually memorable even if you need an extra layer.
+The season runs May through October, and shoulder months bring reduced rates and quieter tee sheets.

 Hillside layout with panoramic views of Torch Lake, one of the clearest inland lakes in the United States.
 Twenty-five minutes from Traverse City.